 For example, if a programmer compares what they earn to other programmers within the same organization then the referent group is the others-inside.
 If they compare themselves to programmers they know socially then the referent group is others-outside.
 If they were to compare themselves to what they earnt in their previous job then the referent group is self-outside.

-Well the answer is that they will perceive the inputs to be vastly different.
-They will see that they have a great work-life balance whereas the CEO is travelling a lot of the time.
-They may perceive that the CEO has vastly more experience, alongside working much longer hours, and having to deal with more stress.
-In this way fairness is established in the mind of the individual.
+Well, the answer is that they will perceive the inputs to be vastly different.
+They will see that they have a great work-life balance whereas the CEO is traveling a lot of the time.
+They may perceive that the CEO has vastly more experience, alongside working much longer hours and having to deal with more stress.
+In this way, fairness is established in the mind of the individual.